 Retirement is the time for both sexes to find fulfilling activities.
 But barriers and stereotypes remain for older women.
 They have been carers of the family.
 Society and culture expects them to continue or expand that role in retirement.

 Retired women are often the designated caregiver for two sets of individuals: grandchildren and parents/children/spouse with health or aging issues.
 Caring has been an integral part of the female life span.

-While men’s life span often follows this path: born, learn, earn, retire, and die, women’s life span is more likely to be: born, learn, earn some, care, earn some more and care, retire and care, die.
+While men’s life span often follows this path: birth, education, career, retirement, and death, women’s life span is more likely to be: birth, education, first career steps, caring, next career steps and caring, retirement and caring, death.